 Once you received an invoice payment from a customer, you need to go to “Sales” > “Open Receivables” > choose the invoice you want to pay for (in our case it’s the remaining $25 for the invoice “10003”) > click “Add Payment” button at the bottom of the screen > fill in the “Paid Amount”, “Date” and “Account”.

 The “Invoice No.” and “Customer” cells are automatically filled in when you click on a certain invoice – the information is transferred from there.
 You may also double-check the exchange rate and adjust it if needed.
 Then click “Save”.
-Now the Invoice 10003 has been fully paid.
+Now, the Invoice 10003 is fully paid.

 Paying ERPLY POS invoices with currency

-Once you add a payment to the ERPLY POS in currency, ERPLY Books locks the transaction.
-It cannot be changed unless you unlock it.
+Once you add a payment to the ERPLY POS in currencies, ERPLY Books locks the transaction.
+You can not change it unless you unlock it.

 You don’t have a currency account in the bank